 Since my friend’s blogs all seem to have the festive treats game well taken care of, I’m happily stepping away from the baking bonanza this holiday season in lieu of my typical veggie shenanigans.
 Less time developing cookie recipes (which let’s face it, you already have a zillion of) means I get to spend more time making seasonal produce look so good you’ll want to lick your screen.

-Tender broccoli, cauliflower, and brussels sprouts are blanketed with a creamy béchamel sauce with vanilla-infused caramelized onions, Gouda, and Gruyere cheeses, then topped with golden breadcrumbs for a side dish that’s destined to impress!
+In a nutshell?
+Tender broccoli, cauliflower, and brussels sprouts are blanketed with a creamy béchamel sauce with caramelized onions, Gouda, and Gruyere cheeses, then topped with crispy golden breadcrumbs for a side dish that’s destined to impress!

 There are over 2 POUNDS of veggies in this tasty holiday side and, after that first bite you’ll be so glad there are!
 That’s the best part of a gratin-style casserole, isn’t it?
 Topping fresh veggies with a luscious cheese sauce that turns every indulgent bite into a swoon-worthy moment.